saadmankarious/ramRoutes/Admin/README.md

 npm start
 ```

-This runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the application.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### Build for Production